dbrugne/donut/README.md

   - [ ] room:avatar, user:color messages
   - [ ] Add a check on connection to verify is user have "username"
 - [ ] Auto-mention user in room message ($.fn.mentionize())
+- [ ] Change the to server->client messages : room:join/leave and user:open/close (for something like ?)

 **Room/user design**
 - [ ] Room